infused/dbf/README.md

 ## Compatibility

-DBF is tested to work with the following versions of ruby:
+DBF is tested to work with the following versions of Ruby:

 * MRI Ruby 2.0.x, 2.1.x, 2.2.x, 2.3.x
 * JRuby head